MLA81/ThingWorx/01_Fundamentals_of_Modeling.md

 trucks.
 Employees remove supplies from the trucks at their workstations.
 Additional types ot guided vehicles may be added in the future.

+**What do the users need?**
+The logistics managers need to monitor the guided vehicles.
+All vehicles need to have their speed, temperature, and power status monitored.
+Fork trucks also need to have their weignt and fork height monitored.
+Transport trucks need to have their location and payload type monitored.

+For the initial application, our managers need to monitor their fleet of guided vehicles.

+All vehicles need to monitor:
+* Temperature, to prevent the vehicle from tailing and overheating.
+* Speed, to prevent accidents and conserve power.
+* Battery level, to prevent the vehicle from running out ot power on the factory floor.

+Additionally, fork trucks need to monitor:
+* Their weight, to make sure they do not tip torward.
+* Their fork height, to make sure they do not crash into the top of a doorway.

+Transport vehicles need to monitor:
+* Their factory floor location, since workers pull inventory directly from the transport trucks as they work.
+* Their payload type, indicating what is on the truck.

+This the first iteration ot the application.
+Although it is a simple monitor use case, more functionality may be added in the future.